International-Data-Spaces-Association/IDS-RAM_4_0/README.md

 and [pull requests](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/pulls).

-The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) provides additional information to the IDS-RAM.
+The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) provides additional information to the IDS RAM.

 ## Schedule
-The IDS-RAM 4.0 should be released in April 2022.
+The IDS RAM 4.0 should be released in April 2022.
 Therefore, the development will be **freezed end of February 2022**.

 Regular touchpoints will be conducted starting from October 25th 2021: